UniExeterRSE/computational-thinking-2024/_episodes/02_introduction.md

 toc: true
 ---

+## Activity
+What you think computational thinking is?

 ## What is computational thinking?

 When we program we write a series of commands in a language that our computer understands.
 We use a combination of functions and syntax to instruct the computer to enact a series of commands.
 When you sit down to program there is an assumption that you already know: